flcristian/aspnet-setup-template/README.md

 This repository is a template for setting up an ASP.NET project with Docker deployment.
 It includes all the necessary configurations to streamline development and deployment.

+## Necessities

+- Dotnet (9.0), you can manually configure it for older versions if you want to.
+- Docker

+I configured the web API in such a way that you MUST have a .env file configured in order for it to connect to the database.
+You can change this if you don't want it.

 ## Features

 - ASP.NET Core project ready for development.